InquestGeronimo/horizon-takeoff/README.md

 # TUI Launch <img align="center" width="30" height="29" src="https://media.giphy.com/media/QLcCBdBemDIqpbK6jA/giphy.gif">
 <br>

-After installation, launch the entrypoint to spin up the TUI:
+Launch the TUI for configuring an EC2 instance with the community version of the Takeoff Server:

 ```bash